petebachant/petebachant.github.io/_posts/2014-01-15-which-cad-software-should-i-learn-next.markdown

 layout: post
 slug: which-cad-software-should-i-learn-next
 title: Which CAD software should I learn [next]?
-categories:
+tags:
-- Design
+- design
-- Engineering
+- engineering
 ---

 Having used SolidWorks for a while, and likely entering the job market again in \\( O(1) \\) years, I was curious as to which CAD software would be wisest to learn next, with respect to job opportunities and salaries.
 Looking to compile data from the current job market, I wrote [Indeedy](https://github.com/petebachant/Indeedy), a Python module for automatically searching [Indeed.com](http://indeed.com).
 With this new tool I searched for "mechanical engineer" plus the names of various CAD systems, then plotted the number of results and average salary for each on the bar graph shown below.